Appam/ Paniyaram – a traditional everyday breakfast dish from South Indian cuisine.

-Appam/ Paniyaram – a breakfast/ tea-time snack made by steaming idli batter in Paniyaram pan.
-Appam can even be made sweet by adding jaggery to the idli batter.
-I usually make appam with the leftover idli batter as a tea-time snack.
+Appam/ Paniyaram is a breakfast/ tea-time snack made by steaming idli batter in Paniyaram pan.
+Appams can be made both in sweet and savory version.
+Sweet appams can be made by adding jaggery to the idli batter.
+I usually make appams with the leftover idli batter as a tea-time snack.

 2 cups Idli batter